 Security

 Like credit cards, debit cards offer a zero liability policy, which means you will be refunded for fraudulent transactions.
 Some debit cards also offer fraud-monitoring services.
-If you're subject to fraud, you will be left without that money until the bank has fully investigated the claim.
-This could take a few weeks or months.
+If you're subject to fraud, you will be left without your money until the bank has fully investigated the claim.
+This could take a few weeks or several months.

 Amy Bradney-George was the senior writer for credit cards at Finder, and editorial lead for Finder Green.
 She has over 16 years of editorial experience and has been featured in publications including ABC News, Money Magazine and The Sydney Morning Herald.
 See full bio